 The next task is to specify disk capacity.
 The default for the maximum disk size is 20 Gigabytes.
 We are going to leave the default for this field in this example.
 The next option in this step asks if you would like to store the virtual disk as a single file, or split the virtual disk into multiple files.
-The default is set to split virtual disk into multiple files.
-We will change this to use Store virtual disk as a single file.
+The default is set to split the virtual disk into multiple files.
+We will change this to use the Store virtual disk as a single file.

 7. Ready to Create Virtual Machine

 We are now ready to create the virtual machine!
 We can see this step specifies to click Finish to create the virtual machine and start installing Ubuntu 64-bit and then VMware Tools.
 Let’s do it!

 Ubuntu Is Now Installing

 The install step itself will take a little bit of time.
 Five or Ten minutes should be enough for it to complete, depending on the processing power of the computer you are using to run VMware on.
 Once it completes, you will be ready to log in to your new Ubuntu Desktop!